Aditya-Bhalotia/8bit_vector_processor/README.md

 - **Inputs**: `clk`, `rst`, a 32-bit instruction, and a 64-bit input data path from the main memory
 - **Outputs**:
   - 64-bit output data path to the main memory
-  - Final program counter
+  - Final program counter (To be provided as input to instruction_memory_module)
-  - 12-bit output memory location
+  - 12-bit output memory location (To be provided to main_memory_module for read and write operation)
   - Flags: `vector_write_access`, `memory_read_access`, `load_vector_flag`, `load_word_flag`
-- **Notes**: All the intermediate wires and registers are used in the instantiations of the different modules.
+- **Notes**: All the intermediate wires and registers in the code are used in the instantiations of the different modules.

 ## Opcode Mapping